psychospace/psychospace.info/Sacred/High Sacred/Region of Drastic/Drastic/Drastic.md

 ---
 **Drastic** is the capital city of the [[Kingdom of Sacred]], located in middle [[High Sacred]] along the [[Grand Watersea]].
 Though scarred by a number of wars which have graced it, it remains as an impressive work and important city to this day.
 Many tall buildings mark its proud skyline.

+Drastic and [[The Well]], its sister city, are inhabited by about 280,000 individuals, almost a third of High Sacred's population, making the region one of the most populous in all of the [[Mer de Vide]].

 Under the [[Carapa Republic]], the city was its capital, known as the Holy Port of Ace.

+# Leadership

 Although also the center of a duchy, it no longer has a duke as of its most recent, [[Tyranno Re Ursus]], ascending to the station of king-consort.
-Drastic and [[The Well]], its sister city, are inhabited by about 280,000 individuals, almost a third of High Sacred's population, making the region one of the most populous in all of the [[Mer de Vide]].

-Its eidolon used to be [[Ildy]], but after the [[Red Spark|Siege of Drastic]], was left without one for some time.
+Drastic's eidolon is [[Rinzal]].
+Previously, it was [[Ildy]], but he was claimed in the [[Red Spark|Siege of Drastic]].

 # Locations
 ## Walljay Quarter (SW)